VMware Horizon 7.13.3 Composer

 The full Horizon Client 4.0 and newer can use UDP when connecting to Horizon 7 Agents using Blast.

-• VMware Tech Zone VMware Blast Extreme Optimization Guide
+• Omnissa Tech Zone VMware Blast Extreme Optimization Guide

 • VMware Blog Post Deep Dive into VMware Horizon Blast Extreme Adaptive Transport – Blast Extreme Adaptive Transport is enabled by default in VMware Horizon View 7.1 and Horizon Client 4.4.
 If the clients are connecting from outside the demilitarized zone (DMZ), you would also need to have VMware Unified Access Gateway (not Security Server) to take full advantage of the new transport.
 The adaptive transport will automatically sense the network for UDP availability and will fallback to legacy Blast TCP if UDP is not available.